pkp/pkp-docs/pkp-theming-guide/index.md

 ---
-layout: book-index
+isBookIndex: true
 ---
-PKP Theming Guide: A guide to theming and customizations in OJS 3 and OMP 1.2
+# PKP Theming Guide: A guide to theming and customizations in OJS 3 and OMP 1.2

 * [English](en/)
 * [Español](es/)